UntilWeAllComeHome/learning_geopandas/README.md

 # demonstrate_geopandas
-Code to support introducing Geopandas using Python.
+Code to support my Medium Post, "Python For Spatial Analysis: Learning GeoPandas"

 ## SETUP ##
 Let's set up our environment first.
 I prefer to use pyenv, but you can use whatever environment manager you'd like.